ghollisjr/makeres-cpp/README.txt

 makeres-cpp allows cl-ana's makeres to generate C++ code for efficient data analysis.
-There are cases where the cost of forcing Lisp to be efficient enough for a task is too high in computer time, programmer time, or both.  makeres-cpp thus gives makeres the ability to generate C++ code in such cases.
+There are cases where Lisp can be too expensive in computer time, programmer time, or both.  makeres-cpp thus gives makeres the ability to generate C++ code in such cases using more Lisp-like conventions.

 C++ code is represented via its abstract syntax tree with each operator or function being applied with Lisp syntax (operator at front